mnlipp/osgi-getting-started/SimplestBundle.md

     5|Active     |    1|HelloWorld (1.0.0)|1.0.0
 ```

 Despite having an active bundle, nothing happens.
 This is not really surprising.
 First, we haven't provided any code aside from the empty class definition.
-Second, the class hasn't been referenced in the manifest (actually, the class is completely irrelevant for building this bundle, but introducing a bundle without a component base would have been a bit irritating)[^LB].
+Second, the class hasn't been referenced in the manifest.
+Actually, the class is completely irrelevant for building this bundle.
+But as I have started this with a "component framework view" on OSGi, introducing a bundle without a component base would have been a bit irritating.
 Obviously, if we want code to be executed, we need something similar to the method "`static void main(...)`" in an application's startup class.
 This issue will be covered in the next part.

 Meanwhile &mdash; as it doesn't do anything useful anyway &mdash; you can remove the simplest bundle again.
 Type "`felix:uninstall 5`".
 When you re-list the bundles, you'll find that it is gone.

----

-[^LB]: At least if you stumbled upon OSGi while searching for a component framework.
-As mentioned before, OSGi bundles are actually just modules, they don't have to be (or contain) "active" components.
-Modules only contain some classes implementing an aspect of functionality (sometimes forming a generally usable library) and usually don't need to be started.
-Bundles that provide modules must have an `Export-Package` entry in `MANIFEST-MF` in order to make the classes from the module available to other bundles.
-We'll come back to that later.